gdnsd/gdnsd/docs/Manual.md

 ### Truncation Handling

 gdnsd generally aims for minimal responses in the first place, and follows very simplistic truncation rules.
 It refuses to service partial RR sets or answers, and it only places RR sets in the additional section when they're necessary glue.
-Therefore, from the truncation POV, there are only two kinds of responses: non-truncated ones that are full and complete, and truncated ones that contain zero RRs and have the TC bit set.
+Therefore, from the truncation POV, there are only two kinds of responses: non-truncated ones that are full and complete, and truncated ones that contain zero RRs (other than the question and any application response OPT RR) and have the TC bit set.
 The space for the EDNS OPT RR and any intended response option data is reserved from the start when applicable; it will never be elided to make room for other records.

 ## Rationale and Philosophy